Controlled Training Data Generation with Diffusion Models: Experiments

-\textbf{Performance of \gap~against amount of generated data.} \cref{fig:depth-gen-comparison}\figright~shows the performance of our method on the \textit{defocus blur} corruption over the amount of extra generated data (See~\supmat~\cref{app-fig:depth-gen-comparison} for results on other corruptions). \gplong~or \gaplong~results in a large improvement in performance, compared to \aplong~or the baseline with only 10 extra data points.
+\textbf{Quantitative results.} Tab.~\ref{tab:depth-results} shows the results from finetuning our method and the baseline on the different generated datasets. \aplong~improves the performance of the model under different distribution shifts for both the UNet and DPT models. \cref{fig:depth-gen-comparison}~\figright~shows the results with \gaplong~for the \textit{defocus blur} corruption against the amount of extra generated data used for finetuning. \gplong~and \gaplong~result in a large performance improvement, compared to \aplong~or the baseline with only 10 extra data points.
 This suggests that the guidance loss \textit{successfully steered the generations toward producing training data relevant to the distribution shift}.
-This experiment was performed with image guidance.
-In~\supmat~\cref{app:clip-img-vs-text}, we compare the qualitative and quantitative differences from image and text guidance.
-Text guided prompts tends to generate corruptions that are more realistic (see~\supmat~\cref{app-fig:depth-gen-comparison} for comparisons).
-However, image guidance tends to perform better quantitatively across the different target distributions.

-Unlike classification, the performance of \gaplong~for depth is not consistent across all distribution shifts.
-The diffusion model was not able to generate certain shifts e.g., noise corruptions, as the text descriptions and unlabelled images was too ambiguous e.g., `noise' or having common attributes other than the corruption.
-We leave further analysis to future work.
+See~\cref{app-fig:depth-gen-comparison} for results on other corruptions. {As the dataset size increases, \gp~shows signs of saturation, whereas \gap~further improves the model, showing the benefit of the adversarial feedback mechanism.}